-- Click Settings to open up the configurations menu.
+- Click Configure to open up the configuration menu.

 - Toggle Effort to display story points on each feature card.

-- Scale or Enterprise plans: Toggle Objectives to display any objectives associated with the feature.
+- Enterprise plans: Toggle Objectives to display any objectives associated with the feature.

 - Toggle Show hidden cards to display feature and subfeature cards that have been manually hidden from contributors.

 - Toggle Show subfeatures to display associated subfeature cards.

 Organize by hierarchy

-- Click on Settings in the top right corner to access additional organization options.
+- Click on Group in the top left corner to access additional organization options.

 - Select Hierarchy to group feature ideas by their relevant components or sub-components.